Non-Cosmetic Reasons to Consider Veneers

 Strengthen enamel

 Enamel is vital to keeping your teeth healthy.
-This hard outer layer is a glossy protective coating that gives your teeth their bright gleam.
+This hard outer layer is a glossy protective coating that brightens your teeth.
 Unlike your skin and hair, enamel doesn’t regenerate.
 Once it becomes weak or damaged, that’s it.

 Some people have a genetic predisposition for weak enamel.
-In other cases, acidic foods and beverages slowly damage enamel over a period of time.
+In other cases, acidic foods and beverages slowly damage enamel over some time.

 The unfortunate truth is that once enamel is gone, it’s gone.
 As is the case with cracks, weak or damaged enamel serves as a target for bacteria.
 With a compromised barrier, you’re at greater risk for tooth decay.

-Veneers bond to the surface of your teeth, essentially replacing what can’t be regrown naturally.
-Porcelain veneers last for years and can keep your teeth protected as well as or better than your own enamel.
+Veneers bond to your teeth’ surface, replacing what can’t be regrown naturally.
+Porcelain veneers last for years and can keep your teeth protected as well as or better than your enamel.

-If you’re thinking about veneers for cosmetic purposes, you’re making a great choice for your oral health as well.
+If you’re considering veneers for cosmetic purposes, you’re also making a great choice for your oral health.
 When you’re ready to get started, contact our team at Santa Monica Bay Dental by calling the office or requesting an appointment online using our online form.